Where are they now? The Man City team from Pep’s first pre-season game

 Zinchenko arrived from Russian Premier League team FC Ufa as an attacking midfielder in 2016 and was immediately sent out on loan to PSV.

-The Ukranian returned to City in 2017 and established himself in Guardiola’s first-team squad after developing into a left-back to provide cover for the injured Benjamin Mendy.
+The Ukrainian returned to City in 2017 and established himself in Guardiola’s first-team squad after developing into a left-back to provide cover for the injured Benjamin Mendy.

-Delph played 22 times in City’s Premier League-winning season of 2017-18, but struggled for first-team opportunities last season and joined Everton in the summer.
+Delph played 22 times in City’s Premier League-winning season of 2017-18 but struggled for first-team opportunities the following campaign and joined Everton in 2019.

 Brandon Barker (Gael Clichy, 45′)